Embedded Capital Allowances

 What are Embedded Capital Items?

-For commercial and industrial properties, as much as 15 to 20% of the building’s purchase cost can be claimed as embedded capital allowances.
+For commercial and industrial properties, as much as 15 to 20% of the building’s purchase cost can be claimed as an embedded capital allowance.

-Who Can Claim Embedded Capital Allowances?
+Who can claim Embedded Capital Allowances?

-The property should be Freehold, not Leasehold and not owned by a pension fund or any other entity exempt of or not paying tax.
+The property should not be owned by a pension fund or any other entity exempt of or not paying tax.

 Claiming Embedded Capital Allowances

 Business owners can claim these allowances at any time.
 If the property is due to be sold, then a claim should be submitted as soon as possible.
 Claims cannot be submitted in retrospect, meaning that you won’t get a tax refund.